 Humans are creatures of habit.
-From the way we brush our teeth to the methods we use to make our bed each morning, chances are, we’ve been doing things the same way for a long time.
-But what if I said the way you purchase sheets—and more specifically what sheets you buy—is all wrong?
+From the way we brush our teeth to the methods we use to make our bed each morning, we've all fallen into patterns.
+But one of those patterns—the way we purchase sheets—might be all wrong.

 Here’s what you need to know about sheets and thread count, according to experts.